Fentanyl: Prevention

+In Arizona, a counterfeit fentanyl pill costs between $1-$3.
 Another initiative is a social media campaign from the United States Drug Enforcement Administration (DEA) called "One Pill Can Kill".
-This social media campaign's goal is to spread awareness of the prevalence of counterfeit pills that are being sold in America that are leading to the large overdose epidemic in America.
+This social media campaign's goal is to spread awareness of the prevalence of counterfeit pills that are being sold in America that is leading to the large overdose epidemic in America.
 This campaign also shows the difference between counterfeit pills and real pills.
-It also offers resources for help with drug addiction and rehabilitation.

 Pharmacology

 Classification

 Fentanyl is a synthetic opioid in the phenylpiperidine family, which includes sufentanil, alfentanil, remifentanil, and carfentanil.
 Some fentanyl analogues, such as carfentanil, are up to 10,000 times stronger than morphine.

 Structure-activity

 The structures of opioids share many similarities.
-Whereas opioids like codeine, hydrocodone, oxycodone, and hydromorphone are synthesized by simple modifications of morphine, fentanyl and its relatives are synthesized by modifications of meperidine.
+Whereas opioids like codeine, hydrocodone, oxycodone, and hydromorphone are synthesized by simple modifications of morphine, fentanyl, and its relatives are synthesized by modifications of meperidine.
 Meperidine is a fully synthetic opioid, and other members of the phenylpiperidine family like alfentanil and sufentanil are complex versions of this structure.

 Like other opioids, fentanyl is a weak base that is highly lipid-soluble, protein-bound, and protonated at physiological pH.
 All of these factors allow it to rapidly cross cellular membranes, contributing to its quick effect in the body and the central nervous system.